leonism/gemika-nextjs-theme/README.md

 MIT © [Gemika Haziq Nugroho]

-💖 Made with Next.js, TypeScript, and lots of coffee!
+💖 Made with Next.js, TailwindCSS, MDX, TypeScript, and lots of coffee!